This article was updated in January of 2020, for ArcGIS Pro 2.7.

 Everywhere, youth face greater unemployment than adults.
 This may be reasonable, since young people are more likely to be in school than in the workforce.
 Search the map for anomalies.

-The Balkans have high unemployment rates generally.
+North Africa has high unemployment rates generally.
 But the discrepancy between youth and adults is enormous.
-In 2015 the unemployment rate for young women in Bosnia and Herzegovina (the large blue circle) was greater than 62%.
+In 2017 the unemployment rate for young women in Algeria was 82%.

 Not having access to jobs early in their careers can be a large hindrance to the economic wellbeing of these youth in the long term.

-In some parts of the world, such as Central America, the gender gap for employment is greater for youth.
+In many parts of the world, such as Central America, the gender gap for employment is greater for youth.

 West Africa is a region with a particularly varied pattern of unemployment rates.

-Youth in Mali face unemployment rates ten times greater than adults in that country.
-In Sierra Leone, young men are the most likely to be unemployed.
+In Sierra Leone, young men are the most likely to be unemployed, and in Gambia, it’s young women.
 But these patterns are not indicative of the region generally.
 The causes of unemployment in Burkina Faso are clearly different from those in neighboring Togo.
 This map can’t tell you what those causes are.
 But it is an important starting point for asking the questions that will lead to more research and more maps.